 Ways to bring written content into a video content project

 Video is a type of content, not a disruptor of content.
 Obviously, video content marketing can’t work without content marketing because they are one and the same.
-Rather than thinking you don’t have a place in video projects as a writer, know that written content is a critical component.
+Rather than thinking you don’t have a place in video projects as a writer, know that written content is a critical component (before hiring a videographer).

 Also note that it takes a village to pull off a video marketing project.
 Collaboration between creatives is not optional but required.
 Besides the expertise and execution required on the production front by a videographer, graphic designer, and audio engineer, content specialists infuse the project with what they do best… creating engaging content.